-Our BEN network provides a confidential forum for the promotion of good practice and the sharing of common challenges in the implementation of an effective organisational commitment to ethics in organisations with more than 250 employees.
+Our BEN group provides a confidential forum for the promotion of good practice and the sharing of common challenges in the implementation of an effective organisational commitment to ethics in organisations with more than 250 employees.

 Corporate ethics roles can be lonely places and our communities are considered by participants to be valuable safe spaces where peer-to-peer learning can take place through the sharing of experiences and stories.
 Through the IBE, many have found a friendly ear or an encouraging challenge to help them take their programmes to the next level.